dell/csm-docs/content/docs/support/contributionguidelines/_index.md

 Container Storage Modules Documentation is an open-source project and we thrive to build a welcoming and open community for anyone who wants to use the project or contribute to it.

-### Contributing to Container Storage Module Documentation
+### Contributing to Container Storage Modules Documentation

 Become one of the contributors to this project!

 You can contribute to this project in several ways.
 Here are some examples:

-* Contribute to the Container Storage Module documentation.
+* Contribute to the Container Storage Modules documentation.
 * Report an issue.
 * Feature requests.